fyziktom/VirtualEconomyFramework/README.md

 -	Neblio API .NET Core wrapper (ReddCoin and Bitcoin to be soon).
 -	Connection to Binance Exchange data.
 -	Testing application for integration tests.
--	Basic UI in HTML/CSS/JavaScript dependent just on Bootstrap and JQuery!
+-	Basic UI in HTML/CSS/JavaScript dependent just on Bootstrap and JQuery (and few small libs)!
 -	Project for Bootstrap Studio which simplify building web-based UI of applications.
 -	Functional “Nodes” which can perform some action such as HTTP API Request or MQTT Publish based on trigger from blockchain transaction (incoming and outgoing).
--	Nodes can run custom JavaScript with payload data from transaction and provide the result as payload for main function of Node.
+-	Nodes can run custom JavaScript with payload data from transaction and provide the tx result as payload for main function of Node.
+-	Web UI has integrated JavaScript editor.
+-	JS Script can be tested with simulated tx data or last tx real data.
+No need to send tx during debbuging of JS Scripts.
 -	Connection to PostgreSQL where local data about digital twins and settings are stored.
 -	Db is connected via Entity Framework Core so it can be connected to another Db.
 -	Security controller for creating users, rights, roles which limit access to API